 Pujols was the top star, but the Cardinals’ comeback was a team effort.
 In relief of Morris, Cal Eldred, Kiko Calero, Ray King, Steve Kline, and Isringhausen combined to allow one run in 7⅓ innings.
 So Taguchi made a fabulous catch in the ivy and hit the tying home run.
 Six Cardinals drove in runs, seven scored runs, and eight had hits.
 Cubs skipper Dusty Baker recognized the strength of the Cardinals, saying, “I guess at this point, it looks like we’d rather not play them anymore.”10

 Although the Cardinals had established themselves as a better team than the Cubs, there was little time to bask in the victory.
-“We’ve got [Victor] Santos and [Ben] Sheets waiting,” La mentioning two Milwaukee pitchers St. Louis was scheduled to face in its next series.
+“We’ve got [Victor] Santos and [Ben] Sheets waiting,” said La Russa, mentioning two Milwaukee pitchers St. Louis was scheduled to face in its next series.
 “If that doesn’t sober you up, nothing will.”11

 1 This prediction was made in the April 5, 2004, Sports Illustrated.